 9.3.2 administrative fines imposed by a supervisory authority and approved by a court of competent jurisdiction.

-9.4 For the purposes of this Clause 9 and this agreement, (i) “DPA” shall mean the Data Protection Acts 1988 and 2003, the Data Protection Directive (95/46/EC), the European Communities (Electronic Communications Networks And Services) (Privacy And Electronic Communications) Regulations 2011, the ePrivacy Directive 2002/22/EC and all applicable laws and regulations relating to the processing of personal data, and (ii) the terms “Personal Data”, “Data Controller” and “Data Processor” shall have the same meanings as in the DPA.
+9.4 For the purposes of this Clause 9 and this agreement, (i) “DPA” shall mean the Data Protection Act 2018 incorporating the EU General Data Protection Regulation (GDPR) and all applicable laws and regulations relating to the processing of personal data, and (ii) the terms “Personal Data”, “Data Controller” and “Data Processor” shall have the same meanings as in the DPA.

 10. ENTIRE AGREEMENT